 Barkerville Historic Town & Park is accessible over the winter season, so you can explore the town plus the backcountry trails for skiing, snowboarding and Nordic skiing.
 Accommodations within the park are open, including the historic St. George Hotel, built in the 1890s.

-Visitors to the Bridge River Valley can stop by the Bralorne Pioneer Museum on Mondays, or view the exhibits online.
+Visitors to the Bridge River Valley can stop by the Bralorne Pioneer Museum on Mondays.
 While you’re here, head to the former gold mine and community to view abandoned mines from one of Canada’s largest gold mines and the surrounding ghost town.

 In the Chilcotin, plan a stay at the Historic Chilcotin Lodge.
 Built in 1940 as a hunting lodge, this log building is one of the last remaining authentic lodging facilities in British Columbia.
 It was once Riske Creek’s post office and general store and today offers accommodation, homestyle cooking, and teahouse with fresh-baked goods.